collapsed-stacks/startups/questions/5935/how-do-i-name-my-business.md

 - posted by: [Regis_AG](https://stackexchange.com/users/169667/regis-ag) on 2017-03-16
 - score: 0

-<p>If you want to find easily a premium domain name, you should try a premium domain name marketplace like <a href="https://www.oneclickname.com/" rel="nofollow noreferrer">https://www.oneclickname.com/</a> You will make no compromise on your domain name and avoid weeks of brainstorming.</p>
+If you want to find easily a premium domain name, you should try a premium domain name marketplace like https://www.oneclickname.com/ You will make no compromise on your domain name and avoid weeks of brainstorming.